Who Is Michelle Williams?

 'Manchester by the Sea' and 'All the Money in the World'

 In 2016, Williams played the ex-wife of a janitor, played Casey Affleck, who together experience a tragic loss in Manchester by the Sea.
 She received Golden Globe and Oscar nominations for her performance.

 In 2017, Williams earned more critical praise for her role in the J. Paul Getty biopic All the Money in the World, snagging another Golden Globe nomination, and also starred as the wife of Hugh Jackman's P.T.
 Barnum in The Greatest Showman.
 The following year, it was on to the big-budget superhero industry with a prominent role in Venom.

 Stage Roles and Return to TV in 'Fosse/Verdon'

 Williams' stage work includes her 2014 Broadway debut as Sally Bowles in the revival of Cabaret, with Alan Cumming, and a 2016 return to Broadway in the acclaimed drama Blackbird, co-starring Jeff Daniels.
 Williams earned Tony nominations for both roles.

-In July 2018, it was announced that the decorated actress would be making her return to the small screen, alongside Sam Rockwell, in an FX limited series about Broadway legend Gwen Verdon and her acclaimed choreographer husband Bob Fosse.
+In July 2018, it was announced that the decorated actress would be making her return to the small screen the following spring, alongside Sam Rockwell, in the FX limited series Fosse/Verdon, about Broadway legend Gwen Verdon and her acclaimed choreographer husband Bob Fosse.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!